Oak Lake, Manitoba: Sports and recreation

 Oak Lake Golf Course is nine holes long with cart and club rentals available.
-Camping is available in the community at the Lion's Campground and D & G Campground can be found west along the Trans-Canada highway.
-Oak Lake Beach (Four Seasons Island Resort) is a short drive from the community and offers cabins (both for rental and lease), camping, a beach, minigolf and other cottage attractions.
+Camping is available in the community.
 During the winter, there are plenty of opportunities for snowmobiling, skating (including figure skating), skiing and ice fishing.

 Hockey

 Hockey is the biggest sport in the community, with an active minor league program.
 The local arena and hockey program has greatly benefited from the installation of an ice plant.
 Ice rentals by teams from Brandon are common.
 Oxen Cart Bandits is the moniker used by teams in younger age groups.
 The Oak Lake Icemen participate in the Manitoba North Central Hockey League senior level.
 There are junior hockey programs available in Virden and Souris.
 Virden Collegiate has a male high school hockey program.

 The closest major hockey franchise is the Brandon Wheat Kings who play in the Western Hockey League.
 The nearest NHL franchise is the Winnipeg Jets.
-After Winnipeg, the closest NHL franchise is the Calgary Flames and the Edmonton Oilers, although the Minnesota Wild are geographically closer.

 Baseball

-Oak Lake formerly had a vibrant baseball program, but it has seen decline in recent years.
+Oak Lake formerly had a baseball program, but it has seen decline in recent years.
 The closest active baseball program can be found in Virden.
 Virden Collegiate has male and female high school baseball programs.

-Soccer

-Brandon's city soccer league is the only viable choice for soccer in the area.